 What to expect during your face-to-face assessment

-If you have been referred to the occupational health service for a face-to-face assessment, your HR/Manager will make you aware of the referral and the reason for your referral.
-Your HR/Manager will share information about the confidentiality of your information and your rights.
+If you have been referred to the occupational health (OH) service for a face-to-face assessment, your HR department or line manager will make you aware of the referral and the reason for it.

 Aim to arrive in good time for your assessment.
-If you are delayed it may not be possible for the Occupational Health Professional to see you and another booking may be required.
+If you are delayed it may not be possible for the OH professional to see you – and another booking may be required.
 We will need to inform your employer and they will be charged for the missed appointment.

-The Occupational Health Professional will ask you to complete a consent form to carry out the consultation and to release an Occupational Health report to your organisation following the consultation.
+The OH professional will ask you to complete a consent form for the consultation – and to release an OH report to your organisation afterwards.

 Without your consent, the consultation cannot proceed.
-If you are not happy to continue then you should advise your HR/Manager immediately.
+If you are not happy to continue then you should advise HR or your manager immediately.

-During the assessment the Occupational Health Professional may undertake a physical examination.
-If you would like a chaperone to be present you are welcome to bring a suitable person to the appointment.
+During the assessment the OH professional may undertake a physical examination.
+If you would like a chaperone to be present, you are welcome to bring a suitable person to the appointment.

-In order for the consultation to be as effective as possible we would recommend taking the following information if relevant:
+For the consultation to be as effective as possible, we would recommend bringing the following information if relevant:

-- Names of any specialists whose care you are under and details of any forthcoming outpatient appointments or operation dates awaited.
+• Names of any specialists whose care you are under, and details of any forthcoming outpatient appointments or operation dates.

 What happens next?

-Should you wish to receive a copy of the Occupational Health report before or at the same time as your employer, please let the Occupational Health Professional know and this will be made available on HealthHub.
+Should you wish to receive a copy of the report before or at the same time as your employer, please let the OH professional know, and this will be made available on HealthHub.